 We would like to acknowledge TPWD staff, the agency's conservation partners, and the many Texans who contributed their time and energy to this guiding document.
-We also wish to thank TPWD Creative and Interactive Services Branch staff members Tim Peterson for design and layout; Chris Hunt for layout support; and Chase Fountain for photo research.
-Special thanks go to the Project Management Office (Scott Boruff, Jeannie Muñoz-Poor and Larry Sieck) for their dedication and commitment in coordinating the development of the Land and Water Resources Conservation and Recreation Plan.
+We also wish to thank the TPWD Creative and Interactive Services team for their support.
+Special thanks go to the Project Management Office (Jeannie Muñoz-Poor and Larry Sieck) for their dedication and commitment in coordinating the development of the Land and Water Resources Conservation and Recreation Plan.